marinels/marinels.github.io/presentations/git-intro/slides/merging-and-rebasing.md

 * Rebasing is used to bring in changes from another (target) branch by relocating your (source) branch on top
 * From the point of divergence, cut the fork and connect the tip of the target to the base of the source
-* Take a fork and create a straight line
+* Take a divergence and create a straight line
 * Source changes are now embedded behind your commits

 note: